LOOSE-LIPS/loose-lips-2.0/src/routes/blog/lunchmeat-festival-2020/index.md

 description: >-
   A full on marathon of audiovisual performances, live music, DJs, special AV events or discussions in the fall of 2020?
-SOPHIE, Helena Hauff, Robert Henke, Shackleton&hellip;?
+SOPHIE, Helena Hauff, Robert Henke, Shackleton…?
 Yes, we can!
-Despite this year&rsquo;s unpredictable circumstances, the crew of Lunchmeat festival was determined not to follow suit with many other music festivals and events which were forced [...]Read More...
+Despite this year’s unpredictable circumstances, the crew of Lunchmeat festival was determined not to follow suit with many other music festivals and events which were forced [...]Read More...
 published: true
 tags: pre-event-review
 featured: false